The Triune Brain

 To understand your mind, you need to understand your brain.

-This is an emerging multi-disciplinary field that is revealing fascinating insights into why we are the way we are, and how to create lasting change.
+Interpersonal Neurobiology is an emerging multi-disciplinary field that is revealing fascinating insights into why we are the way we are, and how to create lasting change.
+It adds an understanding of the physical brain as a factor in wounding and healing.

 We have three main brain centers–the brainstem (reptile brain), limbic area (mammal brain), and the cerebral cortex.
 They evolved at different times in our history and for different reasons.